 A password is required for this page and will be sent to you when you submit your deposit.

-All participants must complete the Waiver of Liability Statement and submit it along with the completed Registration Form, Medical Release Form, and proof of medical insurance.
+All participants must complete the Waiver of Liability Statement and submit it along with the completed Registration Form and Medical Information and Release Form.
 These forms will be available during the registration process.

 The following is a general daily itinerary.
 The schedule each day and week is highly flexible, dependent on a number of factors, and subject to change upon short notice.